djbyrne/MADDPG/Report.md

 ### COMA Single Critic
 <img src="/images/single_critic.png" alt="Single Critics" width="500"/>

 The Counterfactual Multi Agent approach differs from MADDPG in its use of the critic network.
-Instead of using individual critics, it has a single critic that all agents feed into
+Instead of using individual critics, it has a single critic that all agents feed into as seen in the diagram above.
+This means that all agents are being evaluated by the same critic and allows the agents to learn faster.

 ## Experiments and Training